Bonyaha/2/README.md

 <!-- starting server -->

 1. npm start(normal start)
-2. npm run dev (start with nodemon for restarting it when changes are made)
+2. npm test (for testing) <!-- CI=true npm test  - for testing also -->
-3. npm test (for testing) <!-- CI=true npm test  - for testing also -->
+3. npm run cypress:open <!-- for testing through cypress -->

-If you clone the project, run the npm install command before starting the application with npm start or npm run dev.
+   **If you clone the project, run the npm install command before starting the application with npm start or npm run dev.**

 npm update - for updating the dependencies of the project